 Roast your prime rib until the thermometer registers:

-- 115-120˚F for rare
+• 115-120˚F for rare

-- 125-130˚F for medium rare
+• 125-130˚F for medium rare

-- 135-140° F for medium
+• 135-140° F for medium

-- 145-150 F° for medium well
+• 145-150 F° for medium well

-Please keep in mind that the meat temperature will continue to rise 5-10 degrees when it’s resting out of the oven, so don’t over cook it!
+Please keep in mind the meat temperature will continue to rise 5-10 degrees when it’s resting out of the oven, so don’t over cook it!

-How to make Prime Rib:
+How to cook Prime Rib:

-2. Prepare herb rub.
-Combine the salt, pepper, fresh thyme, rosemary, garlic and olive oil and rub it all over the outside of the roast.
+Prepare herb rub.
+Combine the salt, pepper, fresh thyme, rosemary, garlic and olive oil then rub it all over the outside of the roast.
 Place a bone-in roast with the bones down, in a cast iron, roasting, or other oven safe pan.
 Place a boneless rib roast on top of a rack, and then in your pan.

-3. Cook the boneless or bone-in prime rib at 500 degrees for 15 minutes and then reduce the oven temperature to 325 degrees and continue cooking until the meat is 5-10 degrees away from the desired doneness temperature (see cooking temperature guidelines above or below in the recipe card).
+Cook the boneless or bone-in prime rib at 500 degrees for 15 minutes and then reduce the oven temperature to 325 degrees and continue cooking until the meat is 5-10 degrees away from the desired doneness temperature (see cooking temperature guidelines above or below in the recipe card).

-- Don’t over-cook!
+• Don’t over-cook.
 The meat will continue to cook once it’s taken out of the oven (your thermometer will continue to rise 5-10 degrees) so err on the side of taking your prime rib out early.
 If you take it out and it seems under-cooked, you can always cook it a little longer.

 Perfect Sides for Prime Rib: